Tough Questions to Ask When Buying a Used Exotic Car

 - When was it serviced last and can they provide documentation?

 Trying to understand how much the dealer did mechanically or aesthetically when buying the car once again gives you a good gauge of how much money the dealer put into it on top of the money he paid for the car itself.
 The more it needed, the cheaper they bought it and therefore it may create a better opportunity to buy it.
+That is why it is always important to ensure you get a Pre-Purchase Inspection (PPI) done on the vehicle before final signing so you can ensure there is no hidden issues that the dealer is withholding.

 - What was the original listed price?